Adult Virtual Events

 Drop-In Storytime (All Ages)

-Join us every Monday morning on the Youth Services Southbury Library Facebook Page.
+Join us every Monday morning except Memorial Day on the Youth Services Southbury Library Facebook Page.
 This storytime will be live at 10:30am and viewable after, with no Facebook account required to watch.
-Our Friend Miss Ann is back to share stories, songs, and a simple craft all themed around a different fun topic each week.
+Our Friend Miss Heather is here to share stories, songs, and a simple craft all themed around a different fun topic each week.
 Craft supplies can be picked up in the library after storytime and are available while supplies last (they go quickly!).
 Find more on our website here.

 Storytime with Katie (All Ages)

 Join us online on the Youth Services Southbury Library Facebook Page (live at 10:30am and viewable after, no Facebook account required to watch) for a special virtual storytime and craft.
-Miss Katie will share stories, rhymes, and songs.
+Miss Katie will share stories, rhymes, and songs geared towards toddlers and older.
 Crafts can be picked up in the library after storytime and are available while supplies last (they go quickly!).
 Find more on our website here.

 Special Events for Children: